Spiritual Life at a Monastery

 As the Program of Priestly Formation notes, "The final goal of spiritual formation in the seminary is to establish attitudes, habits, and practices in the spiritual life that will continue after ordination.
 Spiritual formation in the seminary is meant to set the foundation for a lifetime of priestly ministry and spirituality" (5th ed., par.
 110).

 The seminary program at Saint Meinrad takes its direction from the USCCB's Program of Priestly Formation, which is influenced by Pope John Paul II's 1992 Apostolic Exhortation Pastores Dabo Vobis.
-It is in PDV that the four dimensions of priestly formation - human, spiritual, intellectual and pastoral - were first both demarcated and interrelated.
+In PDV, the four dimensions of priestly formation - human, spiritual, intellectual and pastoral - were first both demarcated and interrelated.

 In addition to these documents, the spirit and charism of the 165-year tradition of the Benedictine monastic community of Saint Meinrad Archabbey are certainly treasured assets in allowing us to fulfill this sacred charge of priestly education and formation.